MicrosoftDocs/azure-docs/articles/active-directory/active-directory-applications-guiding-developers-for-lob-applications.md

 ## Configure the app to require user assignment and assign users

-By default, users don't need to be assigned to access an application.
-However, if the application exposes roles or if you want the application to appear on a user’s access panel, you should require user assignment, and assign users and or groups.
+By default, users can access applications without being assigned.
+However, if the application exposes roles or if you want the application to appear on a user’s access panel, you should require user assignment.

 [Requiring user assignment](active-directory-applications-guiding-developers-requiring-user-assignment.md)